philippecrowdsec/iptables-nftables-multiroute-firewall/README.md

 devices 4G and leverage VPN only for your TV when using Netflix or downloading, this script is made for you.

-It leverages knocked, ip route, ip rules and nftables or iptables mangles.
+It leverages knocked, ip route, ip rules and nftables or iptables mangles and also offers some extra protection against LAN scans for exemple, which can play nice with CrowdSec's firewall bouncer.

-Those are really just examples, don't hesitate to adapt.
-The nftables script is almost 100% identical to the iptables one in terms of usage and goals, to make it easier to adapt your own rules.

 You'll find some port knocking rules in the nftables script, you can also see similar knockd rules in the iptables ruleset but this one relies on ipsets, that is now merged with nftables.
+Btw, I kept knockd even with nftables since it allowd me to extend the range of the IP knocking, to cover the CGNAT issue (your mobile 4G connexion using different IPs, hopefully in the same range, when you port knock).

 PS:  No worries, no IPs / port inside this script are the real ones,
      I'm not leaking my own network typology ;-)